10 Things To Do in Alaska in Summer

 To enjoy Alaskan scenery while traveling with young kids or elderly parents, consider riding the White Pass and Yukon Route Railroad, which connects the Alaskan city of Skagway with Whitehorse, the capital of Canada's Yukon territory.
 Often known as the most scenic railroad in America, this adventure is accessible to the whole family.
 It is, without a doubt, one of the top things to do in Alaska in the summer, no matter what kind of traveler you are.

 Specific points of interest along the route, which generally takes you past towering mountain peaks, over crystalline lakes and through enchanting evergreen forests, include Bridal Veil Falls and Dead Horse Gulch.
 The guide on the train will also announce when you're passing by the Klondike Trail, which is now defunct — once an essential element of the Alaskan Gold Rush of the late 19th century.
-Note: The train crosses the border into Canada, so you don't need a passport to ride (as you plan to return to Alaska when the journey is over).
+Note: The train crosses the border into Canada, but you don't need a passport to ride (as you plan to return to Alaska when the journey is over).

 7. See Alaskan Summer Wildlife